 Marriages may not always last for decades, but some debts do.
-When a married couple who owns a house divorces, the mortgage debt often exists for longer than the marriage.
+When a married couple who owns a house divorce, the mortgage debt often exists for longer than the marriage.
 During a divorce, couples need to be aware of the long-term consequences of their mortgage before deciding on what should happen to the house.

 Mortgages and Divorce